HL7/davinci-epdx/source/pages/Member_Medication_History_Response.md

 When a Health Plan's CDS Service receives a data request that includes a Task with task.code = "MemberHistory-Medication" the Health Plan constructs a response.
 The response is a FHIR bundle of US Core MedicationDispense records.

-The Procedure records will require other US Core Profiles:
+The MedicationDispense records will require other US Core Profiles:

 * Patient
 * Practitioner